H-Moji-H/Netflix-Data-Analysis/README.md

 ## Introduction

 In today's digital age, streaming services like Netflix have revolutionized entertainment consumption.
 To better understand Netflix's content strategy and trends, we performed an in-depth analysis of the available shows and movies on their platform.
-This project explores key insights such as content type distribution, release trends, ratings, genres, and popular production countries.
+The project explores key insights such as content type distribution, release trends, ratings, genres, and popular production countries.

 ## Objective